cs-AI-dev/Keeneyed-4/EULA.md

 - Article 3.4.2: Ensure that at all times Your copy of the System's software component has received and properly installed all updates, fixes, patches, and modifications officially created by the Developers;
 - Article 3.4.3: Ensure that no redistribution, usage, editing, nor any other interaction with the System's software or hardware components violates any term of this EULA;
 - Article 3.4.4: Ensure the safety and stability of any entity created by or being simulated by the System's software, as well as any other artifacts;
-- Article 3.4.5: Ensure that any entity created by or being simulated by the System's software does not violate any of the terms described in Section 3.3 of this EULA, or any terms of this EULA other than those described in Section 3.4 of this EULA*; and
+- Article 3.4.5: Ensure that any entity created by or being simulated by the System's software does not violate any of the terms described in Section 3.3 of this EULA, or any terms of this EULA other than those described in Section 3.4 of this EULA*;
-- Article 3.4.6: Ensure that the System’s hardware and software components comply with all applicable local, national, and international laws, state and federal policies, and any other applicable legal restrictions including other end-user license agreements separate from this document.
+- Article 3.4.6: Ensure that the System’s hardware and software components comply with all applicable local, national, and international laws, state and federal policies, and any other applicable legal restrictions including other end-user license agreements separate from this document;
+- Article 3.4.7: Ensure that no Singularities exist on Your copy of the System's software components, are being simulated by these components, are being created by these components, are being transferred onto or off of these components, or are otherwise able to interact with these components; and
+- Article 3.4.8: Alert the Developers of the existence of and terminate and delete any Singularities whose existence would cause you to violate Article 3.4.7 of this EULA.

 ### Section 3.5 - Conditions of Permissions Grant
 You cannot accept, enter into, and be legally bound by the terms of this EULA if You: